andcoa/RAGPipeline/README.md

    Structured and normalized document input using n8n's internal loader to ensure consistent formatting for downstream processing.

 5. **Generated Embeddings with OpenAI**
-   Converted each document chunk into high-dimensional vectors using OpenAI’s Embeddings API for efficient semantic matching.
+   Converted each document chunk into high-dimensional vectors using OpenAI’s Embeddings API for efficient matching.

 6. **Stored Embeddings in Pinecone Vector DB**
    Indexed the embeddings within Pinecone, enabling fast vector similarity searches for question-answer retrieval.